stepchowfun/typical/README.md

 A `struct` must follow these rules:

 - Encoding rules:
-  - Optional fields may be missing, but required and asymmetric fields must be present.
+  - Optional fields may be missing, but required and `asymmetric` fields must be present.
 - Decoding rules:
   - Unrecognized fields are ignored.
-  - All required fields must be present, whereas optional and asymmetric fields may be missing.
+  - All required fields must be present, whereas `optional` and `asymmetric` fields may be missing.

 ### User-defined `choice`s

-A `choice` is encoded in the same way as a struct, but with different rules:
+A `choice` is encoded in the same way as a `struct`, but with different rules:

 - Encoding rules:
   - At least one required field must be present.
 - Decoding rules:
   - The first field recognized by the receiver is used.
-  - At least one required or asymmetric field must be present.
+  - At least one required or `asymmetric` field must be present.

 For a simple enumerated type (such as `weekday` above), the encoding of a field with an index less than 32 takes up a single byte.